patthoege/brain-flip/README.md

 3. To review the last loose ends in developer tools.
 All the functions appear to be working correctly, but I encountered a browser limitation, due to the async nature of things, in the console when playing the game.
 The error message is **"Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause()."** I believe this issue is related to how I have implemented the audio pause layout, which is causing conflicts between multiple play/pause requests for an audio element.
 To address this problem, I sought assistance from a tutor who suggested commenting out all instances of "this.pause()" in the audio code.
 From my side, even after clearing the cache, I still encountered the same problem as described in the **2. paragraph.**  Specifically, the audio for matching cards is not being played after successfully finding two matching pairs in a row, but for the tutor, the audio was working as supposed to.
 So I only commented *match()* from *this.pause()* **line code: 42**  to make the sound work.![Uncaught error DOMException](assets/images.readme/uncaught-error-DOMException.png)

+4. As I implemented the difficulty levels module, the timer was running down fast and I researched [Stack Overflow](https://stackoverflow.com/questions/9335140/how-to-countdown-to-a-date) for more insight, the startCountDown didn't track a start time when startCountDown started. 'this.timeRemaining' by 1 each time the interval executed.
+It didn't consider the actual elapsed time between the start of the countdown and the current time.
+To create a more accurate timer that runs consistently, I implemented the Date object I needed to update the setInterval() function to repeatedly execute a provided callback function at regular intervals (in this case, every 1000 milliseconds).

 [Back to top](<#table-of-contents>)

 ## Deployment